4/23/2025

 Chief Financial Officer

-Yeah, that's about right.
-I think, yeah, seven and a half about is kind of the average rate of new loans.
-Now remember, we did a lot of C&I which during the quarter, which tends to be more of the variable rate.
+Yeah, that's about right, I think, yeah.
+Seven and a half about is kind of the average rate of new loans.
+Now, remember, we did a lot of C&I during the quarter, which tends to be more of the variable rate.
 I don't have the exact numbers as well, but some typically a little bit shorter term.
-But yeah, seven and a half was the average yield on homes.
-And then on the liability side, the broker side, I think we added about, the broker deposit increased by about 25 million during the quarter.
-And those rates, typically we've been continuing to keep, we're a little bit, but we're still staying on the shorter end of the curve.
-And typically, broker money is falling between four and four and a half percent in that range, depending on, if you go out a little bit further, it's a little deeper.
-And if you stay short, it's closer to that four and a half percent.
+But, yeah, around seven and a half was the average yield on homes.
+And on the liability side, the broker side, I think we added about – broker deposits increased by about $25 million during the quarter, and those rates – Typically, we're ladder a little bit, but we're still staying on the shorter end of the curve.
+And typically, brokered money is falling between 4% and 4.5% in that range, depending on if you go out a little bit further, it's a little cheaper.
+And if you stay short, it's closer to that 4.5% range.

 speaker

-And what's the schedule on the first time accretion, expectations are?
+And what's the schedule on the purchase accretion expectations there?

 speaker